 The Faculty offers a wide variety of postgraduate qualifications, ranging from certificates and diplomas to honours, Master's programmes and PhDs across the spectrum of Humanities and Social Science disciplines.

-A number of specialist qualifications are also offered, spanning subjects as diverse as Museum and Heritage Practice, Strategic Studies and TESOL to Political Science and Music Therapy.
+A number of specialist qualifications are also offered, spanning subjects as diverse as Museum and Heritage Practice, Strategic Studies and TESOL to Political Science, Intercultural Communication and Applied Translation and Music Therapy.

 Victoria supports a large number of postgraduate scholarships for Honours, Master’s and Doctoral students, including a range of subject-specific postgraduate scholarships for FHSS students, such as the Master of Fine Arts (Creative Practice) Scholarships, IIML Project Scholarships and the Terence O’Brien Scholarship in International Relations or Strategic Studies.